conscott/regtest_spammer/README.md

 ## Description
-Spam bitcoin (BTC, BCH, or BSV) for mempool experiments or just being an asshole.
+Spam bitcoin (BTC, BCH, or BSV) for mempool experiments.
 Works for regtest, testnet, or mainnet.

 By default the program will: